 The Hospitality Management major at Iowa State is known world-wide for its excellence in research.
 It was recently ranked 15th among the world’s top 100 hospitality and tourism programs, according to the Journal of Hospitality & Tourism Research.

-Mission Statement for Hospitality Management Program: Develop leaders for the hospitality industry.
+Mission Statement for Hospitality Management Program: Create, share, and apply knowledge to develop leaders for the hospitality industry.

 On campus, students have access to great learning labs, such as the Joan Bice Underwood Tearoom — an approximately 100-seat dining facility.
 Our approximately 200 Hospitality Management students also benefit from smaller classroom sizes where faculty can get to know them.

-Required courses: The minor requires students to successfully complete HRI 101 and 233 (6 credits).
+Required courses: The minor requires students to successfully complete HSPM 101 and 233 (6 credits).

 Select 9 credits: The remaining 9 credits are selected from the following list in consultation with the Hospitality Management minor adviser: